Himalayan Sanctuaries

 Nyatapola Temple, Bhaktapur, Kathmandu Valley, Madhyamanchal (Central Region), Nepal

 We bid farewell to Kathmandu and Himalayan Nepal as we are transferred to the airport for our departure flight back home.
-A great opportunity here to extend our adventure with other India holiday tour packages.
 (B)

 B=Breakfast, L=Lunch, D=Dinner